-Maximum uncertainties of the CF data are listed in the following tables.
-As the Agilent E-series E9300 power sensors have two independent measurement paths (high and low power paths), there are two calibration factor uncertainty tables for each sensor.
-The uncertainty analysis for the calibration of the sensors was done in accordance with ISO Guide.
-The uncertainty data reported on the calibration certificate is the expanded uncertainty with a 95% confidence level and a coverage factor of 2.
+Typical CF data are listed in the following tables.
+As the Agilent E-Series E9300 power sensors have two independant measurement paths (high and low power paths), there are two calibration factor uncertainty tables for each sensor.
+The undertainty analysis for the calibration of the sensors was done in accordance with ISO Guide.
+The uncertainty data reported on the calibration cerfiticate is the expanded uncertainty with a 95% confidence level and a coverage factor of 2.